LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 switched back to software-controlled mode.

 ..
 Warning::
-   If code is included between the :meth:`crappy.prepare()` and :meth:`crappy.launch()` methods, there is no warranty that Crappy terminates gracefully in case this code crashes !
+   If code is included between the :ref:`crappy.prepare()` and :ref:`crappy.launch()` methods, there is no warranty that Crappy terminates gracefully in case this code crashes !
 Be extremely cautious when performing operations that can potentially fail, and make sure to understand what the effects would be on your setup !

-As the alternatives :meth:`crappy.start()` are much more difficult to use in a safe way, and have very few clean use cases, no example will be showed for this section.
+As the alternatives :ref:`crappy.start()` are much more difficult to use in a safe way, and have very few clean use cases, no example will be showed for this section.
 We consider that users skilled enough to use these methods safely should be able to do so without an example.
 Still, these methods exist and are